 Section 6 - Board of Directors Meetings by Conference Call or Virtually.

 Regional Directors or Alternate Directors may participate in a regular or special meeting of the Board by means of conference telephone or similar communication equipment by means of which all persons participating in the meeting may simultaneously hear each other during the meeting.
 A person participating in a meeting by such means is deemed to be present in person at the meeting.
-Such equipment shall be provided only for voting Board member(s), and if so provided, may be used by other members provided there is no additional cost to the Association.

 Section 7 - Compensation of Directors.